pyOpenSci/lessons/clean-modular-code/checks-conditionals/python-function-checks.md

 print(get_value_eafp(my_dict, "c", 0))  # Returns 0
 ```

++++ {"editable": true, "slideshow": {"slide_type": ""}}

 The EAFP approach is considered more Pythonic because:

 It's often faster, as it avoids redundant checks in the common case where the operation succeeds.
 It's more readable and expressive, clearly showing the intended operation and the exception handling separately.
 It helps avoid race conditions in certain scenarios, particularly in multi-threaded environments.

+## Any check is a good check

+Ultimately, as long as you are considering the various edge cases your code may encounter when creating functions, you are writing great code!
+You don't have to worry about being Pythonic.

+However, it's good to understand the value of both approaches and to get in the habit of writing Pythonic code sooner rather than later as a good practice!